pingcap/blog/generics-and-compile-time-in-rust.md

 ToString`.
 The first is using static dispatch, and the second dynamic.

-In Rust `&impl ToString` is essentially shorthand for a type parameter argument that is only used once, like in the earlier example `fn print&lt;T: ToString&gt;(v:
+In Rust `&impl ToString` is essentially shorthand for a type parameter argument that is only used once, like in the earlier example `fn print<T: ToString>(v:
 T)`.

 Note that in these examples we have to use `inline(never)` to defeat the